ivanmota/IgugaChecksumUtility/docs/en-US/readme.md

-# Function exported with this module
+# Functions exported with this module

 [Compare-IgugaFileHash](https://github.com/ivanmota/IgugaChecksumUtility/blob/master/docs/en-US/Compare-IgugaFileHash.md) - Compare a file with a known hash